UMAprotocol/UMIPs/UMIPs/umip-157.md

 Use this mechanism to determine the starting block numbers for each `chainId` represented in the original `bundleEvaluationBlockNumbers`.

+Note that the above rules require that the `bundleEvaluationBlockNumbers` for each `chainId` are strictly greater than the preceding [valid proposal's](#valid-bundle-proposals) `bundleEvaluationBlockNumbers` for the same `chainId`.
+The block range for each proposal starts at the preceding proposal's `bundleEvaluationBlockNumbers` plus 1 and go to the next `bundleEvaluationBlockNumbers`.

 Evaluate the
 [crossChainContracts](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/HubPool.sol#L59)
 method on the HubPool contract (passing each `chainId`) at the block number of the proposal to determine the addresses